xtao-org/verifyjson.js/README.md

 ### tuple

-`array` matches an array which contains a number of values of specified types.
+`tuple` matches an array which contains a number of values of specified types.

 ```js
 verifyJson(JSON.parse(`[1, 2, 3, 42]`), ["tuple", [["number"], ["number"], ["number"], ["number"]]]) === true